 Odd, isn’t it.

 So I consulted “Bring Me the Rhinocerous”, a wonderful book by a wonderful fellow who calls himself John Tarrant and found this bit of wisdom: “What we believe about ourselves does not stand up to examination, so there is always the problem of describing our own lives in a plausible way.
 The old teachers named this insubstantiality ‘emptiness’”.
 Emptiness, hmmm…sort of like that ‘know nothing mind’…hmmm, very zen….

-Maybe this will help…I am financially independent and love my son dearly.
+More tangibly, maybe this will help…I am financially independent and love my son dearly.